 For more information on the Relief Fund, please visit www.firstservicerelief.com.

-We are monitoring the storm closely and are committed to doing what we can to assist our people in their time of need.
+To assist you in your communication efforts, we have provided suggested email copy for your consideration.
+Please feel free to use it as-is, edit it or draft your own message.
 If there is anything we can do to assist you in your communications, please don’t hesitate to ask.

 Thank you.